Office of the Pro-Vice-Chancellor for Colleges and Student Experience

 Prof. Graham Towl: Associate Pro-Vice-Chancellor (Colleges and Student Experience)

 Graham is responsible for the work of the student conduct office.
 He also Chairs the Durham University and Residents Forum (DURF).
-He is the Directorate lead on Equity, Diversity and Inclusion (EDI).
+He is the Directorate lead on Equality, Diversity and Inclusion (EDI).

 Debbie Steer: Executive Assistant to the Pro-Vice-Chancellor